SilvesterHsu/all-spark-notebook-advanced/README.md

 # docker-stacks-advanced

-This is a Dockerfile that JupyterLab automatically builds Docker images.
+This is a Dockerfile that Jupyter Notebook automatically builds Docker images.

 # Why build it?